Are engineers creative? Not all types of engineering require creativity. But engineering as a whole heavily relies on creativity.

 - Improve energy efficiency to allow for deep space travel

-These are problems engineers haven’t solved and they require original ideas.
+These are problems engineers haven’t solved, which require original ideas.
 Hence, the creativity requirement.

-Now for sure, these engineering positions are the cream of the crop.
+To point out, these engineering positions are the cream of the crop.
 I’d go as far as to classify them as glamorous engineering positions.
+Like Mozart, only a select few engineers are able to flex their creativity muscle to such degrees.

 Not all engineers are equally creative

-In basketball, the most difficult position to play is the point guard.
+In basketball, the most difficult position to play is point guard.

-Usually, one or two engineers do all the heavy creative lifting.
-While the other engineers provide support work that involves very little creativity.
+Usually, one or two engineers do all the heavy creative lifting in projects.
+While the other engineers provide support work, requiring little to no creativity.
+This is typically the case, especially as project complexity grows.

+It’s important to realize, being an engineer doesn’t instantly mean you’re creative.
 It may just mean you’re great at math.
-Or, you can effectively analyze parameters and then recycle solutions from other engineers.
+Or, you can effectively analyze project parameters and then recycle solutions from others.

-If given the opportunity, I’m sure many engineers can ratchet up their level of creativity.
+If given the opportunity though, I’m sure many engineers can crank up their creativity.

 Elon musk states,